hidglobal/digitalpersona-devices/docs/maintain/build.md

 or open the library in VS Code ad press `Ctrl+Shift+B`.

-The build output (JavaScript files) will be put into following locations, according to a target:
+The build output (JavaScript files) will be put into the following locations, according to the target:
 * ES6 (for modern browsers):
   * unbundled: `./dist/es6/`
   * bundled (UMD): `./dist/es6.bundles/`